Henrique-A/Android-Flashlight/README.md

 # Android-Flashlight
-A simple android application to turn on/off smartphone flashlight
+A simple android application to turn on/off smartphone's flashlight